Game of Thrones season 4

 The fourth season of the fantasy drama television series Game of Thrones premiered in the United States on HBO on April 6, 2014, and concluded on June 15, 2014.
 It was broadcast on Sunday at 9:00 pm in the United States, consisting of 10 episodes, each running approximately 50–60 minutes.
 The season is adapted primarily from the second half of A Storm of Swords, along with elements of A Feast for Crows and A Dance with Dragons, all novels from the A Song of Ice and Fire series by George R. R. Martin.
 The series is adapted for television by David Benioff and D. B. Weiss.
 HBO ordered the fourth season on April 2, 2013, which began filming in July 2013.
-The season was filmed primarily in Ireland, Northern Ireland and Croatia.
+The season was filmed primarily in Iceland, Northern Ireland and Croatia.

 The story takes place in a fictional world, primarily upon a continent called Westeros, with one storyline occurring on another continent to the east, Essos.
 After the death of Robb Stark at The Red Wedding, all three remaining kings in Westeros believe they have a claim to the Iron Throne.
 King Joffrey is killed by poison at his wedding, and his uncle Tyrion is blamed; young Tommen Baratheon is crowned king.
 Meanwhile, Sansa Stark escapes King's Landing.
 At the Wall, Jon Snow and the Night's Watch, badly outnumbered, begin a grim battle against 100,000 Wildlings, but Stannis's army sweeps in to demand the Wildlings' surrender.
 Bran Stark's visions lead him far beyond the Wall to the north, where he meets the Three-Eyed Raven.
 Daenerys Targaryen captures Meereen and decides to rule as queen of Slaver's Bay until she can permanently defeat the slavers; she finds ruling more difficult than conquering.
 She reluctantly chains up her growing dragons, who have become difficult to control.
-Arya Stark crisscrosses Westeros accompanied by the Hound, but sails alone to Braavos on Essos to end the season.
+Arya Stark crisscrosses Westeros accompanied by the Hound, but sails alone to Braavos in Essos to end the season.

 Game of Thrones features a large ensemble cast, including Peter Dinklage, Nikolaj Coster-Waldau, Lena Headey, Emilia Clarke and Kit Harington.
 The season introduced a number of new cast members, including Pedro Pascal, Indira Varma, Michiel Huisman and Dean-Charles Chapman.

 Critics praised the show's production values and cast, with specific accolades for Dinklage's portrayal of Tyrion Lannister.
 Viewership yet again rose compared to the previous season.
 It won 4 of the 19 Emmy Awards for which it was nominated.